• Skip to primary navigation

 Before I got to the glory that is this oat flour pumpkin bread marvel, or it’s irresistible cousin Vegan Gluten Free Pumpkin Coffee Cake, there were trials.
 Let’s just say “trials” is the nicest word for what occurred, and I mean that word in every sense.

 For fun, and as a lovely confidence booster for you (you = waaaay cooler than me), let’s go over these baking torture pumpkin bread trials.
-Grab a cup of coffee and a few of these gluten free pumpkin cookies for the ride, and let’s dive in!
+Grab a cup of coffee and a few of these Vegan Pumpkin Oatmeal Cookies.
+Let’s dive in!

 oat flour pumpkin bread slices in side view with pumpkins